 - Sometimes, head shaking can cause debris and other liquids to get on your dog’s body or around their ears.
 If this is the case, you can use a dog towel to clean off your furry friend.
 The Absorber® Dog Lover's Towel is a great option for cleaning off your dog because of its ultra-soft and absorbent material, which makes the cleaning process quick and easy!

-- After you’re finished cleaning your dog’s ear, provide them with a treat to reward their good behavior.
+- After you’re finished cleaning your dog’s ear and removing any excess liquid, provide them with a treat to reward their good behavior.

 - Take note of any debris or any discoloration on your used cotton balls or gauze.
 If there is excess ear wax, discoloration, or debris, it might be a good idea to call your vet and let them know.